FOSSEE/st-scripts/basic-data-type/script.rst

 Python strings can actually be defined in three different ways ::

    k='Single quote'
-   l="Double quote contain's single quote" m='''"Contain's both"'''
+   l="Let's see how to include a single quote" m='''"Let's see how to include both"'''

 .. #[Puneeth: Contain's?
 That's not a word!]

-Thus, single quotes are used as delimiters usually.
+As you can see, single quotes are used as delimiters usually.

 .. #[Puneeth: Thus?]